This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 PeoplePerHour started in 2007 and has dedicated themselves ever since to connect businesses to their community of expert freelancers.
 And they did well, given the fact that they have connected over 1 million businesses and paid over 135 million GBP to their freelancers.

-How much you can earn all depends on your entry-level, the types of jobs, and the time you can spend on it.
+How much you can earn depends on your entry-level, what you agree upon with your clients, and the time you can spend proofreading for clients.

 What do You Think?

 Have you tried this side gig before?
 Or are you a proofreader?